0xMarsRover/kg_gnn_gan/README.md

-# Knowledge Graph + Graph Neural Network + Generative Adversarial Network
+# Multi-Source Knowledge with Generative Adversarial Network for Zero-Shot Action Recognition

-This work aims to produce enriched semantic embedding by the GNN-based model learned from a knowledge graph for each action class.
+This work aims to produce enriched semantic embedding by including the knowledgesources from text and image for action classes.
-Then the produced semantic embedding can be considered as input to the GAN-based framework to generate visual features of unseen classes to achieve the ZSL and GZSL tasks in the field of human action recognition.

 ### Image-based semantic embedding for action classes